 If you were injured on an offshore oil rig or tragically lost a loved one in one of these incidents, know that you are not alone.
 The personal injury lawyers from Loncar Lyon Jenkins can answer any questions you have about filing a claim and how we can assist you throughout the claims process.

 We offer a free consultation to explain your legal rights and options and work on a contingency-fee basis, so you pay nothing for attorney fees unless we help you recover compensation.
-Call us today at 877-239-4878 to get started on your claim.
+Call us today to get started on your claim.